-From this research, I was able to gather enough information and anecdotes to confidently recommend natural solutions such as vinegar and essential oils.
+From this research, I was able to gather enough information and anecdotes to confidently recommend organic solutions such as vinegar and essential oils.

 Some final tips from me—make sure to avoid high-nitrogen fertilizers as this is shown to increase the growth of the fire blight bacteria.
 Also, mulch your plants to reduce the chance of soil bacteria splashing up onto the plant during watering (and to retain more water in the soil).

 Remember, pruning is one of the best practices to use to manage the spread of fire blight.
 By pruning the infected branches, you’re limiting the bacteria from spreading to other branches.
 Just make sure to clean the pruning shears after each cut!